Rob Harris (skysurfer): Memorialization

 Bobby-B's "99 Rips and Beyond"; the latter album includes a picture of him in the booklet.

 After his death, the Rob Harris Foundation was set up in his memory.

-Rob Harris was a roommate of Hip Hop artist Daddy X, producer of the Kottonmouth Kings, and they frequently refer to his memory in many of their songs.
+Harris was a roommate of Hip Hop artist Daddy X, producer of the Kottonmouth Kings, and they frequently refer to his memory in many of their songs.
 For example, in the song "Misunderstood", rapper Saint Dog is heard saying "we miss Rob Harris" more than once.
 Saint Dog also raps, "Like DJ Rob Harris, kid I'm soaring," in the song "Life Ain't What It Seems" off the Kottonmouth Kings debut album, Royal Highness.